BENEFITS OF MANAGED ZUUL

 Regardless of whether code is dependant on multiple other systems, Zuul ensures that they are all tested together using a shared queue before applying any patches, taking the complications out of multi-project testing.

-Additionally, for any repository that is known to Zuul, users can specify a dependency, meaning that one change is dependent on another.
+For any repository that is known to Zuul, users can specify a dependency, meaning that one change is dependent on another.
 It includes changes in other projects with projects residing in different systems, as well as testing across branches of the same repositories.
 The testing of such changes can be managed through both dependent and independent pipelines, ensuring that dependencies are always accounted for.

 Parallelization & Testing

-Through Zuul’s knowledge of parallelization, multiple contributors can apply code changes all at the same time.
+With the help of Zuul’s knowledge of parallelization, multiple contributors can apply code changes all at the same time.
 Zuul itself knows not only where to run things and the order they should be run in but is also aware of the states they should run in and the way it should respond to the results.

 ZUUL AND NODEPOOL

 Through its origins of ensuring that all the components for each OpenStack release work together, which span over 800 repositories, along with OpenDev currently hosting 2129 Git repositories, OpenStack Zuul is ideal for enterprise-grade organizations running large and complex environments.
 However, both small and medium-sized businesses are also apt to reap the benefits of Zuul’s CI/CD management.
-To illustrate Zuul’s flexibility, the following are excerpts from Superuser that highlight its use case for the automobile industry, through a BMW case study, as well as for OpenLab, an open-source ecosystem testing, development, and collaboration project.
+To illustrate Zuul’s flexibility, the following are excerpts from Superusers that highlight its use case for the automobile industry, through a BMW case study, as well as for OpenLab, an open-source ecosystem testing, development, and collaboration project.

 “Software has been an integral part of cars for several decades and has become one of the key enablers for many modern safety and comfort features.
 The amount of software required to implement all these features and complexity inducted by the many configuration options of current cars are constantly rising.”
 Says Tobias Henkel, a BMW software engineer.